Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Yes.
 And it was made by a Champion who bore his throat to Fyu."
 Thurrsto indicated the armor.

 "...How?
-Whitecrest didn’t exist back then… Unless they did?"
+Whitecrest didn’t exist back then...
+Unless they did?"

 Thurrsto just gave the Great Father a complicated and highly communicative Look.

-Daar pondered for a bit. "…Okay.
+Daar pondered for a bit. "...Okay.
 Then I really gotta start this off m’self.
 Lemme talk ‘ta Fiin.
 I think I need to share our Rites.
 ‘Cuz I’m th’ only one that *can.* After the coronation, anyway."

 "Which is when?"